tada/pljava/src/site/markdown/examples/saxon.md

 a Java 8 or later build environment, and add `-Psaxon-examples` to the `mvn` command line.

+The functions are presented as examples, not as fully supported for production;
+for one thing, there is no test suite included to verify their conformance.
+Nevertheless, they are intended to be substantially usable subject to the limits described here, and testing and reports of shortcomings are welcome.

+In addition to the open-source and freely-licensed Saxon-HE, the Saxon library is available in two paid editions, which implement more of the features of XQuery 3.1 than Saxon-HE does.
+It should be possible to drop either of those jar files in place of Saxon-HE (with a working license key) if features are needed beyond what Saxon-HE provides.
+Its developers publish [a matrix][saxmatrix] identifying the features provided in each edition.

 ### Using the Saxon examples

 The simplest installation method is to use `sqlj.install_jar` twice, once to